 Create Your Twitch Account

-After downloading and installing the Streamlabs OBS, open up the software and log in to your Twitch account.
+After downloading and installing the Streamlabs Desktop, open up the software and log in to your Twitch account.
 If you don’t have a Twitch account, you can sign up for free here.

 Optimize Your Settings